 List people include Tamarikidō Hideki, Kiyoshi Myobudani and many additional people as well.
 Featuring the biggest names in sumo wrestling and more, this list has it all.While this isn't a list of all male sumo wrestlers, it does answer the questions "Who are the most famous male sumo wrestlers?" and "Who are the best male sumo wrestlers?"

-John Anthony Tenta Jr. was a Canadian professional wrestler and sumōtori best known for his work in the World Wrestling Federation as Earthquake.
+- Photo: WWEJohn Anthony Tenta Jr. (June 22, 1963 – June 7, 2006) was a Canadian professional wrestler and a Sumo Rikishi best known for his work in the World Wrestling Federation as Earthquake.
 After a promising start to his sumo career, using the name Kototenzan, Tenta switched to professional wrestling and became a high-profile star for the WWF, feuding with Hulk Hogan and winning the WWF Tag Team Championship with partner, and personal friend, Typhoon.
 His professional wrestling career also encompassed runs in World Championship Wrestling, where he was known as Avalanche and The Shark, All Japan Pro Wrestling and a return to WWF as Golga.
 Tenta died in 2006 after a long battle with bladder cancer.... more